benjaminwil/bijou/README.md

 ## Acknowledgements

-This theme of course wouldn't be possible without [Objective Development](https://www.obdev.at) and LaunchBar—and without access to Objective Development's own Base and Vintage themes.
+This theme of course wouldn't be possible without [Objective Development](https://www.obdev.at) and LaunchBar—and without access to Objective Development's own Base, Base Dark, and Vintage themes.
 Thanks! 🦀